About This Blog

 14th February 1831 the Death of Vicente Guerrero

-Today we pay tribute to the man known as Mexico’s George Washington and Abraham Lincoln.
-He was one of the leading revolutionary generals in Mexico’s 11-year war of independence and, as the republic’s second president, abolished slavery in 1829 – … Continue reading
+Today we pay tribute to the man known as the George Washington and Abraham Lincoln of Mexico.
+Vicente Guerrero was one of the leading revolutionary generals in Mexico’s 11-year war of independence and, as the republic’s second president, abolished slavery … Continue reading

 8th February 1921 the Death of Peter Kropotkin

-Today we venerate a truly great humanitarian of rarely paralleled morality and integrity, Pyotr Alexeyevich Kropotkin.
-Born into extraordinary wealth and nobility (a Russian prince, no less), Kropotkin surrendered his birthright and all that came with it for the life … Continue reading
+Today we salute one of the turn-of-the-century’s great revolutionary heroes, Peter Alexeyevich Kropotkin.
+Born into extraordinary wealth and nobility – a Russian prince, no less – Kropotkin surrendered his birthright and all that came with it for the life of … Continue reading

 5th February 1881 the Death of Thomas Carlyle